 grid reference TM 174 629

-Currently closed.
+Closed a good few years ago.
 Much of the site has been redeveloped into housing - this was partly to pay for renovation work to reopen the pub.

 Renovation work started about 2013 and had finished by December 2016, when it was advertised to let.
-But there has apparently been no interest in the subsequent couple of years, so the likelihood of it reopening is starting to look less likely.

 Built early 17th century, with 18th and 19th century extensions.